hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

 ## Adding and Removing Validators

+Add and remove validators by [voting](#adding-and-removing-validators-by-voting) or, in some cases, by [skipping the voting process](#adding-and-removing-validators-without-voting).

+### Adding and Removing Validators by Voting

 To propose adding or removing validators using the JSON-RPC methods, enable the HTTP interface using [`--rpc-http-enabled`](../../../Reference/CLI/CLI-Syntax.md#rpc-http-enabled) or WebSockets interface using [`--rpc-ws-enabled`](../../../Reference/CLI/CLI-Syntax.md#rpc-ws-enabled).